TitiFix/Geneweb2/docs/ged/Ged.FAMILY_RECORD.md

 ﻿# FAMILY_RECORD
 ## Abstract
 The FAMILY record is used to record marriages, common law marriages, and family unions caused by two people becoming the parents of a child.
-There can be no more than one HUSB/father and one WIFE/mother listed in each FAMILY_RECORD.
-If, for example, a man participated in more than one family union, then he would appear in more than one FAMILY_RECORD.
-The family record structure assumes that the HUSB/father is male and WIFE/mother is female.

 ## GEDCOM syntax and proprietary extensions